ECCO-GROUP/ECCO-Dataset-Production/tests/README.md

 ## End-to-end test/demonstration examples:

-The following examples can be used as a basis for creating dataset production pipelines for other datatypes:
+The following examples can either be run as configured, or used as starting points for other datatype production examples:

 - SSH\_native\_latlon\_local: Generation of native and latlon format granules from local input, with output to local directory.
 See